jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 50G2P - High current trip
 50G5P - CLPU
 50G6P - Minimum trip (same as 51 min. trip), only used for CLPU natural restoration, not used for tripping

-MEETING NOTES:
-- copy template settings from one group to another?
-- HLT - add definite time delay in ms
-- HLT has two separate latches for remote and local
-- HLT doesn't have a separate 50, but a distinct time delay for HLT
-- repurpose ABC 51 curves for CLPU

-651 and 400